Why Adalo Is Perfect for Building an Instacart Clone

 - Benefit from Xano's advanced filtering, serverless functions, and unlimited scalability

-Xano integration is particularly valuable when your marketplace grows beyond 100,000 products or 10,000 daily orders, offering the backend power of traditional development with no-code ease.
+Xano integration is particularly valuable when your marketplace grows beyond 100,000 products or 10,000 daily orders, offering the backend power of traditional development with visual builder ease.

 Testing Your Instacart Clone: Preview and QA Workflows